preposterousCloud/open-door/README.md

 - npm [install here](http://blog.npmjs.org/post/85484771375/how-to-install-npm)
 - rnpm [install here](https://github.com/rnpm/rnpm)

 Run `npm run install:all` from the root directory
+- This will install all the necessary packages in the root, native, and server directories

 ```
-$ npm install
+$ npm run install:all
 ```
 Rename the file /server/config.example.js to /server/config.js
 - Replace the required line with your docker IP address